 The Sydney Zen Centre is Australia’s original Zen Buddhist community.
 We are an affiliate of the Diamond Sangha founded by Robert Aitken Roshi who first visited Sydney in 1979 and then led annual sesshin (traditional Zen retreats) here for nearly a decade.

-Regular sitting and walking meditation is offered on Monday and Wednesday evenings from 7 pm to 9 pm, and once a month we have day or half day practice periods (zazenkai) at our city zendo (251 Young Street, Annandale).
+Regular sitting and walking meditation is offered on Monday and Wednesday evenings from 7 pm to 9 pm, and once a month we have half day practice periods (zazenkai) at our city zendo (251 Young Street, Annandale).
 We also have retreats at our bush zendo, Kodoji, about two hours from Sydney.